rjkerrison/webdev-2507/w4/d1/3-asynchronicity/readme.md

 Promises allow us to return a guarantee that a task is ongoing and allow us to chain side effects to the completion (or error) of that task.

+We need to define the behaviour to perform as a consequence of the external task.
+Although [this is possible with callbacks](./1-callbacks.js), we usually use [promises](./2-promises.js).

 ### `.then()`

 For when things complete normally, we can specify what to happen next with `.then()`.